top of page

 Natural stone

 Nothing beats the beauty of natural stone, which is why engineered products have emulated the look since they were first created.
 Every piece is unique and they come in a huge variety of stones and looks.
 Prices and properties vary dramatically depending on the type of stone selected.
-Stones like Dolomite come in an incredible variety of patterns and are extremely robust and more affordable.
+Stones like Dolomite and Quartzite come in an incredible variety of patterns and are extremely robust and more affordable.
 Popular looks like Calacatta Marble can be very expensive and are susceptible to etching in contact with acid due to its porosity.
 This is poses a high risk if you are an avid cook or baker.

 Porcelain